 Vida Cup Pros and Cons: Mostly Cons!

-Although the Vida Cup does have a 4.6/5 star rating on Amazon, this perhaps should not entirely be trusted.
+Although the Vida Cup does have a 4.3/5 star rating on Amazon, this perhaps should not entirely be trusted.
 It is easy enough to pay for reviews and it appears that many companies in the period cup world are indeed doing this.
+Many of the reviews of the Vida period cup are over the top and appear to be paid for.

 Two Sizes of Vida Cups: